 To determine where the flames started, the specialists first look at the following:

 Examining these patterns and the decomposition can lead to the “area of origin,” which is generally where there is deep charring and significant decomposition.
-Within this area is the “point of origin,” the precise location of the initial source of flames.
+Within this area is the “point of origin,” the exact area where the flames first started.

 Burns are classified according to severity, which is based on the amount of tissue damage.